Latest

 Philippines

 The Philippines forms part of the ‘coral triangle’ epicentre of global marine biodiversity, with unparalleled diversity of marine species.
-Over half of the country’s 107 million people (55.6%) live in rural areas, and approximately three quarters depend on agriculture or fisheries as their primary source of livelihoods.
+Over half of the country’s 107 million people live in rural areas, and approximately three quarters depend on agriculture or fisheries as their primary source of livelihoods.

 Indonesia

 Indonesia comprises almost 17,500 islands stretching across three time zones.
-This archipelagic nation has the longest coastline − and the largest coastal fisheries resource − of any country on Earth.
-Ninety five percent of Indonesia’s seafood production comes from small-scale fisheries, which are underpinned by the most biodiverse marine ecosystem on Earth, known as the Coral Triangle.
+This archipelagic nation has the 2nd longest coastline in the world − and the largest coastal fisheries resource − of any country on Earth.
+More than ninety per cent of Indonesia’s seafood production comes from small-scale fisheries, which are underpinned by the planet’s most biodiverse marine ecosystem, known as the Coral Triangle.

 Since 2019 we have brought these partners together within a peer learning network of Indonesian organisations specialised in supporting community-based marine conservation.
-The network is based around the shared values of the organisations, including a commitment to promote the rights of traditional fishing communities in conservation.
-Seventeen of the sites represented in this group are enacting local marine management through customary management regimes and traditions.
-This group, largely comprising sites in Eastern Indonesia, provides an important opportunity to share learning in traditional marine and fisheries management practices.
+The network is based on the shared values of the organisations, including a commitment to promote the rights of traditional fishing communities in conservation.
+Our support across these communities is customised to each context − the local fisheries, community stakeholders, seafood supply chains, legal frameworks and customary traditions governing fisheries management and conservation.

 India